-During the last academic year, Public Safety continued maintenance of electronic key boxes in selected buildings on campus.
+University Police maintain electronic key boxes in selected buildings on campus.
 These boxes secure keys and access-control cards in a locked box in various remote locations on campus.
-Individuals who need temporary access to rooms, labs, offices or studios simply swipe their campus ID, and the key box grants them access to authorized keys.
-A timer is automatically set by the boxes, and an email is sent to the user if he or she keeps the key out of the box for too long.
+Individuals who need temporary access to rooms, labs, offices, or studios simply swipe their AUID, and the key box grants them access to authorized keys.
+A timer is automatically set by the boxes, and an email is sent to the user if they keep the key out of the box for too long.
 The key box maintains an audit trail to provide administrators with needed information on who accessed what and when.